dmnrcht/BikeTracks/doc/report.md

 ![Map](img/activity_main_detailed.png)

 #### B - Fragment "Map"
-TODO layout ?
 ![Map](img/fragment_map_detailed.png)
-TODO explain different elements
+This is the main view of the application.
+Users can look for a specific places and discover amazing tracks.
+Tracks are displayed in different colors to improve visibility.

+By default, only tracks received from the server are displayed.
+But users can choose to display they own recorded tracks, by enabling the "Display my tracks" checkbox.

+This fragment also contains a location search field, to move map to a specific place.
+This functionnality use the Geocoder provided by Android location librairy.

 #### On track selection
 ![Map](img/fragment_map_detailed_2.png)

+The details of the tracks are displayed inside a "Bottom Sheet", a Material Design component.
+In Android, this is a classic layout implementing a special behavior, the [BottomSheetBehavior](https://developer.android.com/reference/android/support/design/widget/BottomSheetBehavior.html).
+It must be a child of a CoordinatorLayout.

-TODO explain what a bottom sheet is. it has 3 states : hidden (not visible), collapse (partially visible) or expand (completely visible)
+Il fact, this behavior allow to display the content in three states : hidden (not visible), collapse (partially visible) or expand (completely visible).
+So, the user can hide track details or reduce them.

-If the user clicks on the map and outside any track, the selected track loses focus and the bottom sheet is hidden.
+On the map, the selected track is focused and if the user clicks on the map and outside any track, the selected track loses focus and the bottom sheet is hidden.

+On this fragment, if the user clicks the "Follow" button, the selected track will remain displayed on the map during the tracking, allowing the user to follow it.

 #### On recording
 ![Map](img/fragment_map_detailed_3.png)
-TODO explain that there is a new bottom sheet, different from the previous one so another layout was necessary.

-TODO Explain how the service works and which service we are using.
-Explain how the map fragment must check the service on load to show the red button.
+While recording, the BottomSheet is different.
+In fact, this is another BottomSheet, cause different contents and different behavior (no collapsed state).

+Here, in background, a tracking service is recording user location changes.
+This is a class extending Service class.
+This service firstly initialize a new Track and then, each 3 seconds or 5 meters, add a new point to the track.
+It also compute in real time the total distance, speed average and elevation (positive and negative).
+Each updates, the service locally broadcast the track, so the fragment is able to subscribe and refresh BottomSheet live information.

+The service is not executed in a dedicated thread, because the only blocking operation is listening for new locations and this is already managed by the Android librairy.
+The tracking stopped as soon as the service is terminated (by the fragment itself or when the application quit).
+Now, only one activity is listening for the track, but with the broacast, it will be possible to listen from the notification, for example, or from another activity.

+While recording, users could switch of application or likely lock their screen.
+When the fragment is paused by the OS, the state is saved inside the bundle and the service listener is unregistered.
+This allows, when the fragment comes back to foreground, to automatically register the service listener and to restart displaying of the current track.

 #### C - Fragment "Settings"
 ![Map](img/fragment_settings_2.png)

+TODO - Adapter ?

 #### D - Fragment "My tracks"

 ![Map](img/fragment_mytracks_2.png)

+TODO - Adapter ?

 #### E - Activity "Detail of my track"

+TODO - Heum ?
+Pas d'image hahah

 #### Permissions